PullRequestInc/go-gpt3/README.md

 # go-gpt3

-An OpenAPI GPT-3 API client enabling Go/Golang programs to interact with the gpt3 APIs.
+An OpenAI GPT-3 API client enabling Go/Golang programs to interact with the gpt3 APIs.

 Supports using the completion APIs with or without streaming.